jasoncatchpole/SloDB/README.md

 # SloDB

 ## Introduction
 SloDB (short for Slovenian video Database) is a dataset useful for testing/evaluating computer vision algorithms.
 The dataset captures video sequences containing repeatable motion but varying environmental conditions and at various times of day.
 This makes it useful for evaluating computer vision algorithms under changeable illumination and weather conditions.
 This dataset was captured during the course of my PhD.
 If you would like detailed information on this dataset please read chapter 4 of [my thesis](https://hdl.handle.net/10289/2581).
-What follows is an abridged explanation along with links to the dataset and code to process it (code coming soon).
+What follows is an abridged explanation along with links to the dataset and code to process it.

 ## Download
 The dataset is stored on Google drive in the following folder [here](https://drive.google.com/drive/folders/1jD-LzSZnSQcRjP8Sm4DT5-TbUbxw2byG?usp=sharing).